Sitecore/Sitecore.Pathfinder/docs/Home.md

 ![Pathfinder](docs/img/SitecorePathfinder.png)

-Run `npm install -g sitecore.pathfinder` to install Sitecore Pathfinder.
+Run `npm install -g sitecore-pathfinder` to install Sitecore Pathfinder.

-You can also install Pathfinder locally by running `npm install -saveDev sitecore.pathfinder` and adding a script to your package.json file:
+You can also install Pathfinder locally by running `npm install -saveDev sitecore-pathfinder` and adding a script to your package.json file:

 ```js